francislint/francislint.github.io/index.md

 ## About Me

 Hi, I am Tong Lin!
 I will be a coming PhD student at **[UMSI](https://www.si.umich.edu/)**, advised by [Dr. Sabina Tomkins](https://www.travellingscholar.com/) and [Dr. Eytan Adar](http://www.cond.org/).
-I am currently pursuing dual Master's degrees in **Data Science** and **Industrial & Operations Engineering** at the [University of Michigan](https://umich.edu/).
-My general research interests focus on the applications of machine learning and natural language processing techniques in the analysis of social media data.
+I am currently pursuing dual Master's degrees in **Data Science** and **Industrial & Operations Engineering** at [University of Michigan](https://umich.edu/).
+My general research interests focus on the applications of machine learning and natural language processing techniques in field of social media.

 ## Education